nova-sangeeth/pytest-workouts/readme.md

 Dev urls and credentials:

-url: To webbased code editor. http://code.dev.screel.in [password:ohr]
+url: To webbased code editor. http://code.dev.screel.in [password: ohr]
-url: To Dev server. http://code.dev.screel.in url to the admin tool: http://config.dev.screel.in [username: admin; password:ohr] url to see the openapi swagger ui: "http://dev.screel.in/docs"
+url: To Dev server. http://code.dev.screel.in url to the admin tool: http://config.dev.screel.in [username: admin; password:Tfohr321$] url to see the openapi swagger ui: "http://dev.screel.in/docs" [username: admin@ohr.screel.in; password:Tfohr321$]